webthethird/IIT-cs450-f21-xv6/README.md

-NOTE: this is a private fork of mit-pdos/xv6-public, for use in paired programming assignments for CS450: Operating Systems in Fall 2021 at the Illinois Institute of Technology in Chicago.
+NOTE: this is a (formerly) private fork of mit-pdos/xv6-public, for use in paired programming assignments for CS450: Operating Systems in Fall 2021 at the Illinois Institute of Technology in Chicago.
+It is being made public for the sake of making our Github activity visible to potential employers.
+That being said, __STUDENTS TAKING A SIMILAR COURSE ARE NOT PERMITTED TO FORK THIS REPO OR COPY IT IN ANY WAY, AS THAT CONSTITUTES PLAGIARISM AND IS FORBIDDEN BY ACADEMIC HONESTY POLICIES AT ANY INSTITUTION, NOT TO MENTION FEDERAL LAW!__

 ## Assignment 3: Shared Memory Pages
 ### How to Build and Execute